 Community Foot Clinic of McPherson is committed to helping patients with fall risks discover the treatments and lifestyle changes that will give them peace of mind in all they do.
 Whether this includes orthotics, braces, or other treatments from our office or others, we want to be a part of the overall plan.

-Our office in McPherson, as well as our satellite offices at Lindsborg and Hillsboro community hospitals, are here for you.
+Our office in McPherson, as well as our satellite offices at Herington and Hillsboro community hospitals, are here for you.
 Call us at (620) 241-3313 or use our online contact form to reach out to our front desk staff.